 The Canadian government offers several programs to help small to medium-sized businesses.
 Most of these programs have unique requirements for their eligibility.
 Based on our experience, a lot of applications get rejected due to a misunderstanding of program requirements.
 Our partners have deep expertise and are always updated with the programs that may be offered by federal, provincial, or local governments.

 8. Requirement for Grants

 If you plan to apply for government or tax benefits for your ERP implementation or training, most programs mandate working with a Canadian company as the Canadian government is trying to maximize the benefits they are offering to local small businesses.

-The consultant may also have special pricing promotions for Canadian companies as they might be getting tax benefits from the government to work with Canadian customers.
-Working with a Canadian company will solidify your chances to be eligible for these benefits and promotions.
+The consultant may also have special pricing promotions for Canadian ERP consulting companies as they might be getting tax benefits from the government to work with Canadian customers.
+Working with a Canadian company will solidify your chances of being eligible for these benefits and promotions.